jina-ai/jcloud/README.md

 - **Why does it take a while on every operation of `jcloud`?**

-  Because the event listener at Jina Cloud is serveless by design, which means it spawns an instance on-demand to process your requests from `jcloud`.
+  Because the event listener at Jina Cloud is serverless by design, which means it spawns an instance on-demand to process your requests from `jcloud`.
 Note that operation such as `deploy`, `remove` in `jcloud` is not high-frequent.
-Hence, having a serveless listener is much more cost-efficient than an always-on listener.
+Hence, having a serverless listener is much more cost-efficient than an always-on listener.
 The downside is slower operations, nevertheless this does not affect the deployed service.
 Your deployed service is **always on**.

 - **How long do you persist my service?**